CroaBeast/PrismaticAPI/README.md

 The **PrismaticAPI** package offers a suite of methods to:

-- **Map Colors:**
-  Convert AWT `Color` objects to Bukkit `ChatColor` using a predefined color map, ensuring that both legacy and modern RGB color support are handled.

 - **Apply Color Effects:**
   Apply gradient and rainbow effects to strings.
 These methods generate arrays of `ChatColor` objects that are then applied character-by-character to create smooth color transitions.